HPainhas/DevConnector/README.md

 # DevSocializa App

-You can access the DevSocializa app[here](https://dev-socializa.herokuapp.com/).
+You can access the DevSocializa app [here](https://dev-socializa.herokuapp.com/).

 ## Available Scripts